 Students use Centricity by GE medical office software that is being used in thousands of medical practices across the country.
 Students access a database of patients, manage their appointments, post their charges, and create and process insurance claims.
 The Centricity software gives students real medical office experience in coding and billing which in turn gives them a distinct advantage when seeking employment.

 FMTC’s online Blackboard web site is a ‘virtual’ campus, which means there are no actual buildings or classrooms.
-The Medical Coder/Biller course we offer online is self-paced.
+The Medical Coder/Biller course we offer online is mostly self-paced with a maximum time frame of 12 months.
 That means that all the readings and tests are available to the students for as long as they are enrolled, that students need very little interaction with instructors, and everyone can complete their work independently.

 The online course offers the following benefits:

 - Obtain the most up-to-date information on medical coding and billing